 bigpipe snat default mirror enable | disable

-When you can set up a gateway fail-safe check using the Configuration utility, you need to provide the following information:
+You can set up a gateway fail-safe check using the F5 Configuration utility:

 · Click the Enabled box.